IBM/integrity-enforcer/docs/README_CHECK_AND_TROUBLESHOOTING.md

 secure-ns  sample-cm-2  signer@enterprise.com  2021-01-20T07:43:38Z  08dbcb7d-3055-4a84-8246-302510d9b76c
 ```

-Also, you can specify `all` as kind argument, but please note that this queries `kubectl get` for all valid resources.
+Also, you can specify `all` as kind argument, but please note that this queries `kubectl get` API for all valid resource kinds.
 The output will be like following.
 ```
 $ ./scripts/list_signed_resources.sh all
 --- ConfigMap ---